Have the freshest free hiking tips sent to you each month!

 I want you to be as relaxed and confident in your hiking ten essentials as possible when you're out there soaking up the big views or finding some joy in off trail adventuring!

-While we're on the subject of being prepared on a hiking trail, let's mention two other types of lightweight but essentials kits you should have in your backpack:
+While we're on the subject of being prepared on a hiking trail, let's mention three other types of lightweight but essential kits you should have in your backpack: